HSC Tarifa Jet: History

-Her operator, FRS's service between Continental Europe and Morocco was initiated in 2000 on a year-round basis.
+SNAV

+Incat 043 was sold in 1997 to Italian operator SNAV as Sicilia Jet.
+Throughout its latter years with SNAV, the vessel was renamed twice, first as Sardinia Jet and lastly as Pescara Jet.

+FRS

+In 2006, the vessel was sold to FRS Iberia/Maroc and was renamed Tarifa Jet.

+DFDS Seaways

+In 2024, DFDS Seaways acquired FRS Iberia/Maroc.

+Following the decision in Jersey to appoint DFDS as their new operator, Tarifa Jet was redeployed on Jersey to Saint Malo sailings from spring 2025.

 Layout

 The catamaran has an overall length of 86.62 meters, a beam of 26.00 m and a draft of 3.62 m, the gross tonnage amounts 4.995 GT.
 The machinery consists of four Ruston 20RK270 engines with a total output of 28320 kW (38,500 HP) allowing a maximum service speed of 42 kn.
 800 passengers and 185 cars can be accommodated on board; the car deck is accessed via two stern ramps.